jkissam/unwritten_future/README.md

 Platform-agnostic HTML5 Boilerplate

 Designed to be used as a base for any CMS or single-page app.
-I am planning to use this to build base themes for Wordpress and Drupal.
+Used as the basis of the [Unwritten Future Wordpress Base Theme](https://github.com/jkissam/uwf-wp).
+I am also planning to build an Unwritten Future base theme for Drupal.

 Built-in CSS includes: